rackerlabs/support-how-to/content/cloud-servers/application-and-load-testing-guidelines.md

 - Counter: **Paging File > % Usage > Total**

-  Purpose: Review this value in conjunction with Available MBytes to understand paging activity on your system.
+  Purpose: Review this value in conjunction with **Available MBytes** to understand paging activity on your system.

   Threshold: Don't let this counter rise above 50 percent of the total paging size.

 - Counter: **Memory > Available MBytes**

-  Purpose: Free RAM available to be used by new processes, in megabytes
+  Purpose: Shows free RAM available to be used by new processes, in megabytes

   Threshold: Don't let this counter fall below 10 percent of total physical RAM.